Veydzher/Translation-Tools/README.md

-# Translation-Tools
+# Translation Tools
-Translation tool.
+Translation tools.
 Most of them made in Python.